All Episodes

 What viruses, HR, do we have vaccines for?

-It you still get the flu with the vaccine, and sometimes the vaccine misses the strain altogether.
+I mean, you still get the flu with the vaccine, and sometimes the vaccine misses the strain altogether.

 Yeah, but are they viruses?

-Um who what is smallpox is a virus.
+Okay, smallpox is a virus.

 Forget that.

-That's what I had.
+That's what I had, chickenpox.

-And uh, but polio, that's not a virus.
+But polio, that's not a virus.

-Uh I mean, admirable effort, don't misunderstand.
+I mean, admirable effort.

-I mean if we if we get vaccine against a vaccine against common cold and flu.
+I mean, if we, if we get vaccine against, vaccine against common cold and flu, and I don't know that anybody researching that even.

-One point three billion can you imagine at CNN that this has got to be one of the most devastating things.
+This has got to be one of the most devastating things.

-They they love communist countries.
+They love communist countries.

 They love them.

-You want to know what liberalism does give you a headline here from the UK telegraph.
+Give you a headline here from the UK Telegraph.

 Los Angeles is a third world city.

-Los Angeles becoming a third world city with immigrants making up half its workforce as a new study.
+Los Angeles becoming a third world city with immigrants making up half its workforce, as a new study.

-A third of immigrants haven't graduated from Haskell sixty percent do not speak English fluently said the Migration Policy Institute.
+60% do not speak English fluently, said the Migration Policy Institute.

-It said this left immigrants ill equipped to fill California's fastest growing occupations like computer software engineering and nursing.
+It said this left immigrants ill-equipped to fill California's fastest-growing occupations like computer software engineering and nursing.

-The organization has uh added that as the uh so called baby boomers reach retirement age a similar pattern will spread across the United States I've never heard of this asserted but it's in the UK telegraph Los Angeles a third world city isn't becoming a third world city.
+The organization has added that as the so-called baby boomers reach retirement age, a similar pattern will spread across the United States.

-So $800,000 in the first half hour.
+And I did $800,000 in the first half hour.

 That is at the rate of $1.6 million an hour.